Equilibris/dissertation/proposal.typ

 = Resources

-Access to the restricted side of the lab would make working with supervisors easier.
+Access to the restricted side of the lab is needed for working with the further team.